 - 1 cup prepared coleslaw (or more)

-- Place into the skillet butter side down and cook, while pressing down occasionally with a spatula, until golden brown on the bottom.
+- Place the sandwich into the skillet, butter side down.
+Cook, while pressing down occasionally with a spatula, until golden brown on the bottom.
 Flip and cook on the other side until golden brown and the cheese has melted (about 3-4 minutes per side).
 Repeat until all of the sandwiches are cooked.